squaremo/rabbit.js/README.md

     pub.connect('events');
     pub.write(JSON.stringify({welcome: 'rabbit.js'}), 'utf8');

 *Yes, rather like ZeroMQ.
 [See below](#zeromq).

 ## Uses

-This library is suitable for co-ordinating peers (e.g., node programs), acting as a gateway to other kinds of network (e.g., relaying to browsers via SockJS), and of course just as a really easy way to use RabbitMQ.
+This library is suitable for co-ordinating peers (e.g., Node.JS programs), acting as a gateway to other kinds of network (e.g., relaying to browsers via SockJS), or simply as a really easy way to use RabbitMQ.

 ## API